Toward Online Mobile Facility Location on General Metrics: G-OMFL: An Upper Bound Analysis

+where $\Service_t'(F)$ refers to the total service cost w.r.t.\ the new cost function $\service'$.
+Hence, $\Service'_t(F)$ exactly measures the sum of service cost and movement cost of a configuration $F$.
+Of course now, in all our results, $\Service_t^*$ corresponds to the combination of service and movement cost of an optimal configuration $F^*$.

+We are now going to analyze \DGA.
+In our analysis, we bound the total costs of optimal offline algorithm \opt\ and online algorithm \dga\ from below and above, respectively, as functions of optimal service cost and thus provide the upper bound (competitive factor) promised in Theorem~\ref{thm:UB_GUOMFL}.
+Hence we first go through calculating the optimal service cost.

-We are now going to analyze the algorithm of Section \ref{sec:algorithm}.
-In the following, whenever we refer to the algorithm introduced Section \ref{sec:algorithm}, we omit the superscript \alg.
-For the analysis of the described algorithm, we partition the movements into phases $p=1,2,\dots$, where roughly speaking, a phase is a maximal consecutive sequence of movements in which no resource is moved twice.
-We use $\movement_p$ to denote the first movement of phase $p$ (for $p\in\mathbb{N}$).
-Formally, the phases are defined as follows. \begin{definition}[Phases] The movements are divided into phases $p=1,2,\dots$, where phase $p$ starts with movement $\movement_p$ and ends with movement $\movement_{p+1}-1$.
+For the analysis of DGA, we partition the movements into phases $p=1,2,\dots$, where roughly speaking, a phase is a maximal consecutive sequence of movements in which no facility is moved twice.
+We use $\movement_p$ to denote the first movement of Phase $p$ (for $p\in\mathbb{N}$).
+In addition, we define $\srcalg_m$ and $\destalg_m$ to be the nodes involved in the $m$-th facility move, where we assume that \dga\ moves a facility from node $\src_m$ to $\dest_m$.
+Formally, the phases are defined as follows. \begin{definition}[\bf{Phases}] The movements are divided into phases $p=1,2,\dots$, where Phase $p$ starts with movement $\movement_p$ and ends with movement $\movement_{p+1}-1$.
 We have $\movement_1=1$, i.e., the first phase starts with the first movement.
 Further for every $p>1$, we define